Visual Analytics Dashboard

-The webLyzard information exploration and retrieval interface (=”dashboard”) helps identify, track and analyze topics across stakeholders and sources.
-It provides access to a comprehensive content repository structured along geospatial, semantic and temporal dimensions.
+The webLyzard visual analytics dashboard is an advanced information exploration and retrieval interface.
+It helps identify, track and analyze topics across stakeholders and sources.
+The dashboard provides access to a comprehensive content repository structured along geospatial, semantic and temporal dimensions.
 The dashboard is divided into six main content areas:

 - Sources and Configuration.
 The upper menu contains a search field and specifies time interval, sources to be analyzed (news media, social media, etc.), and interface options such as language and sentiment filter (positive, neutral, negative).
 It also contains a menu item to export search results and other datasets in various formats.